knight174/ancient-china-theme/README.md

 5. Click **Install** to install it
 6. From the menu bar click: Code → Preferences → Color Theme → **Ancient Temple** or **Mogao Grottoes**

+## Future Plans

+- Light themes inspired by:
+  - [ ] Blue and White Porcelain (青花瓷)
+  - [ ] Chinese Ink Painting (水墨画)
+- Enhanced support for more programming languages
+- Refinements based on user feedback

 ## Feedback

 - Please report issues or submit pull requests on [GitHub](https://github.com/knight174/ancient-china-theme)